-This grain free granola recipe is perfect as an healthy vegan breakfast recipe.
-Plus, it is an easy paleo granola recipe ready in 30 minutes that meal prep 2 weeks of clean breakfast ahead !
+This grain-free granola recipe is perfect as a healthy vegan breakfast recipe.
+Plus, it is an easy paleo granola recipe ready in 30 minutes that meal prep 2 weeks of clean breakfast ahead!

 A vegan keto granola recipe